 Brooks and Joel collaborated a few times in the coming years, beginning with Joel's appearance at Brooks' 1997 concert in Central Park.
 In 2008, the pair sang "Shameless" together at Shea Stadium as part of Joel's Last Play at Shea concerts.
 More recently, Joel and Brooks performed the song at Brooks' 2011 induction into the Songwriters Hall of Fame.

-Brooks' version features harmony vocals sung by his future wife, Trisha Yearwood.
+Brooks' Allen Reynolds-produced version features harmony vocals sung by the "Friends in Low Places" singer's future wife, Trisha Yearwood.

 Well I'm shameless when it comes to loving you

 And I'm standing here for all the world to see

 There ain't that much left of me

 That has very far to fall

 You know I'm not a man who has ever been

 Insecure about the world I've been livin' in